-If you offer web design services to clients, regardless of whether you’re a freelancer or running an agency, there are plenty of other related services that you could offer.
+If you offer web design services to clients, regardless of whether you’re a freelancer or running an agency, there are plenty of other related services you could offer.

-By offering additional services, you’ll be able to increase the revenue that you earn from the average client, meaning that you can make more money with fewer clients.
+By offering additional services, you’ll be able to increase the revenue you earn from the average client, meaning that you can make more money with fewer clients.
 Your clients can also benefit from having one provider for multiple services, rather than needing to find and hire several different professionals.

 Of course, branching out and offering more services does come with some drawbacks as well.
 You probably won’t want to offer every additional service possible, because it’s usually a good idea to narrow in and focus on a few things.

-However, even if web design is your primary focus, offering a few of these additional services can go along way towards increasing the profitability of your business without spreading yourself too thin.
+However, even if web design is your primary focus, offering a few of these additional services can go a long way towards increasing the profitability of your business without spreading yourself too thin.

 1. Ongoing Website Maintenance

-Clients that hire you to design a website are extremely likely to need some additional service at some point.
+Clients that hire you to design a website are extremely likely to need additional service at some point.
 Even if the website is built with a content management system (like WordPress) that allows the client to easily add and manage the content on their own, there will still be some maintenance needed at some point.

 This maintenance could involve minor design or layout changes, new sections of the website, or other details that the client is not able to handle on their own through a CMS.